Olathe Public Schools 21st Century Academies

 Is transportation to 21st Century Academies provided?

 Transportation is provided at district expense for students attending 21st Century Academies at schools other than their home school.
-(For example, a student lives in the Olathe North boundary area but has applied to attend/or is attending a 21st Century Academy located at Olathe South).
+(For example, a student lives in the Olathe North boundary area but has been accepted to a 21st Century Academy located at Olathe South).
 Bus routes are built around those who have registered for bus transportation during the early enrollment period (May 1 – July 1).
 Bus stops are primarily established by placing stops near corners that are centrally located within a neighborhood.
 Information regarding exact bus stop locations will be available on Registration Day at the end of July.

 What if my student accepts the invitation to an academy but changes their mind before school begins in the fall?